Tips for Working with Cowork

 2. "Summarize totals from all files, broken down by quarter"

-2.3 Use Global Instructions for Recurring Standards
+2.3 Use Global Instructions for Repetitive Tasks

 If you have standards that apply every time, such as: